marilomf/2023-02-20-mtu-online/index.md

   {% else %}
   to-be-announced
   {% endif %}
   for more information.
-Please contact <a href='mailto:lebrown@mtu.edu'>Laura for logistics questions.
+Please contact <a href='mailto:lebrown@mtu.edu'>Laura</a> for logistics questions.
 </p>

 <p id="roles">